 While speaking to a client, I discovered that they needed to install a Lexmark X5470 on Windows 7.
-This did not appear to be a problem until the end-user mentioned that they no longer had the installation disk for the Lexmark X5470 and a quick search of Lexmark’s website showing only compatible drivers up to Windows Vista [nit easy to find and Lexmark hides it from their search results for Windows users with versions of Windows later than Vista) as the Lexmark X5470 line was discontinued and therefore no longer supported.
+This did not appear to be a problem until the end-user mentioned that they no longer had the installation disk for the Lexmark X5470 and a quick search of Lexmark’s website showed only compatible drivers up to Windows Vista (Lexmark intentionally hides the driver from their search results for users surfing with versions of Windows later than Vista) as the Lexmark X5470 line was discontinued and therefore no longer supported.

 LEXINGTON, KY. – 01/30/2009